 This course focuses on principles and techniques of personnel and industrial psychology and applications of scientific psychology to business and industrial settings.
 Topics include: psychology as a science and professional practice issues; employee selection, psychological testing, performance appraisal, and training and development; leadership in organizations; motivation, job satisfaction and job involvement; organizational structure; work conditions, engineering psychology, employee safety and health, and work stress; and consumer psychology.
 This course is appropriate for general management, business administration and psychology students in addition to human resource management professionals.
-Overlap: HRM 330 Personnel and Industrial Psychology.
-MnTC (GELS): Upper Division Liberal Studies Goal (LS), Hist/Soc/Behav Sci Goal (o5) Prerequisite: PSYC 100 General Psychology or equivalent with instructor's consent.
-Other Information: Overlap: HRM 330 Personnel and Industrial Psychology.
+Overlap: HRM 330

+Personnel and Industrial Psycholog.

+MnTC (GELS): Upper Division Liberal Studies Goal(LS), Hist/Soc/Behav Sci Goal(05)

+Prerequisite: PSYC 100 General Psychology or equivalent with instructor's consent.
+Other Information: Overlap: HRM 330 Personnel and Industrial Psychology, has the same content as PSYC 344, therefore you cannot receive credit for both courses.